Virginia students lobby for better mental health services - NewsBreak

 “It definitely is a crisis,” Nieves-Bonilla said.
 “The real fact of it is that people don’t know where to go to get mental health assistance.”

 Vij, 16, said she faced hurdles getting help with an eating disorder at school as a 12-year-old.
-For one thing, she claims it took roughly three weeks to get a 15-minute appointment.
-In addition, she said her case was later escalated after she told her counselor about suicidal thoughts.
+She said it took roughly three weeks to get a 15-minute appointment.
+She said her case was later escalated after she told her counselor about suicidal thoughts.

 “We don’t need them diverted to substitute teaching, lunch duty and other things.
 It’s really dedicating that time to where the students need it,” McPike said.